ibm-cloud-docs/vpc/vpc-endpoints.md

 ###  NTP servers
 {: #network-time-protocol-ntp-servers}

+NTP is widely used to synchronize a computer to Internet time servers or other sources.
+The IBM NTP server is available for VPC instances to use for time synchronization.

 An NTP server is available from `time.adn.networklayer.com`, which resolves to `161.26.0.6`.

 ### {{site.data.keyword.cloud_notm}} Object Storage
 {: #object-storage}

+{{site.data.keyword.cos_full_notm}} stores encrypted and dispersed data across multiple geographic locations.
+For more information about {{site.data.keyword.cos_full_notm}}, see [Getting started with {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).

 To reach Cloud Object Storage from a VPC see [Connecting to {{site.data.keyword.cloud_notm}} Object Storage from VPC](/docs/vpc?topic=vpc-connecting-vpc-cos).